 Early work on R. fistulosa suggested that this parasitic weed is an indicator for poor soil fertility (Porteres, 1948).
-Reports from rice growing environments in West Africa confirmed that R. fistulosa is primarily a problem of poorly fertile soils (N'Cho et al., 2014) and that the weed could be suppressed by fertiliser application (Rodenburg et al., 2011).
+Reports from rice-growing environments in West Africa confirmed that R. fistulosa is primarily a problem of poorly fertile soils (N'Cho et al., 2014) and that the weed could be suppressed by application of fertilizer (Rodenburg et al., 2011).
 This would corroborate observed associations of other facultative parasitic plants with low soil nutrient availability, such as Odontites verna (Bell.)
-Dum. in wheat (Moss et al., 2004) and Rhinanthus minor L. in pastures (Smith & Cox, 2014).
-Fertiliser applications (nitrogen in particular) have shown to control Striga hermonthica (Del.)
-Benth. and S. asiatica (L.) Kuntze (e.g. Farina et al., 1985, Raju et al., 1990, Jamil et al., 2012), related but obligate hemiparasitic weeds in tropical cereal production systems.
-Recently however it was shown that R. fistulosa has an affinity with high soil potassium contents (Houngbedji et al., 2020) and available phosphorus and organic matter contents, and that fertiliser application had a stimulating rather than suppressive effect on this facultative parasitic weed in rice in the field (Tippe et al., 2020).
+Dum. in wheat (Moss et al., 2004) and Rhinanthus minor L. in pastures (Smith and Cox, 2014).
+Applications of fertilizer (in particular, nitrogen) have been shown to control Striga hermonthica (Del.)
+Benth. and Striga asiatica (L.) Kuntze (e.g. Farina et al., 1985; Raju et al., 1990; Jamil et al., 2012), related but obligate hemiparasitic weeds in tropical cereal production systems.
+Recently, however, it was shown that R. fistulosa has an affinity with high soil potassium contents (Houngbedji et al., 2020) and available phosphorus and organic matter contents, and that fertilizer application had a stimulating rather than suppressive effect on this facultative parasitic weed in rice in the field (Tippe et al., 2020).

-To enhance our understanding of the effects of nutrient availability on R. fistulosa and the interaction with its host, we conducted experiments under semi-controlled conditions.
+To enhance our understanding of the effects of nutrient availability on R. fistulosa and the interaction with its host, we conducted experiments in semi-controlled conditions.
 The effect of increased nutrient rates on pure stands of host plant and parasite and on the host plant-parasite association were studied.
-The specific objectives of this study were to (1) investigate if negative effects of parasitism on host biomass accumulation can be compensated by increased nutrient levels and (2) ascertain if biomass and reproduction of the facultative parasite R. fistulosa is suppressed or stimulated by increased nutrient availability.
+The specific objectives of this study were as follows: (1) to investigate whether negative effects of parasitism on host biomass accumulation can be compensated by increased nutrient levels; and (2) ascertain whether biomass and reproduction of the facultative parasite R. fistulosa are suppressed or stimulated by increased nutrient availability.

-2. MATERIALS AND METHODS
+MATERIALS AND METHODS

-2.1.
 Locations, germplasm and treatments

 Two independent greenhouse pot experiments were conducted.
-The first pot experiment (Experiment 1) was conducted in 2016 at Wageningen University (WUR) in Wageningen, the Netherlands, and the second (Experiment 2), in 2019 at the Natural Resources Institute (NRI), University of Greenwich in Chatham, the United Kingdom, both between April and late August.
-In both experiments rice (Oryza sativa L., subspecies indica, variety IR64) was used as host plant species and rice vampireweed (R. fistulosa [Hochst.]
-Benth., ecotype from Kyela, Tanzania, collected in 2010), as parasitic plant species.
-Rice vampireweed is an annual facultative parasitic plant, distributed in tropical Australia and sub-Saharan Africa, with average seed sizes of $0.2 \times 0.55 \text{ mm}$ (Rodenburg et al., 2015).
-The time from germination to the production of the first mature seeds is around 100 days (Kabiri et al., 2016).
+The first pot experiment (experiment 1) was conducted in 2016 at Wageningen University (WUR) in Wageningen, the Netherlands, and the second (experiment 2) in 2019 at the Natural Resources Institute (NRI), University of Greenwich in Chatham, UK, both between April and late August.
+In both experiments, rice (Oryza sativa L., subspecies indica, variety IR64) was used as the host plant species and rice vampireweed (Rhamphicarpa fistulosa [Hochst.]
+Benth., ecotype from Kyela, Tanzania, collected in 2010) as the parasitic plant species.
+Rice vampireweed is an annual facultative parasitic plant, distributed in tropical Australia and sub-Saharan Africa, with average seed sizes of $0.2 \text{ mm} \times 0.55 \text{ mm}$ (Rodenburg et al., 2015).
+The time from germination to the production of the first mature seeds is ~100 days (Kabiri et al., 2016).
 Seeds of both plant species were sourced from Tanzania through the Africa Rice Center.

-Each experiment included three plant treatment levels: (1) rice grown alone (one rice plant per pot), (2) R. fistulosa grown alone (ten R. fistulosa plants per pot) and (3) rice grown together with R. fistulosa (one rice plant, ten R. fistulosa plants).
-Experiments further involved a nutrient application treatment, with the equivalent of 0, 25, 50 or 100% of the recommended fertiliser application rate for lowland rice as provided by Wopereis et al. (1999).
-Experiment 1 had two additional fertiliser treatment levels, at 150% and 200%.
-Quantity and composition of the 100% nutrient treatment, expressed in weight (g) of essential plant nutrients per pot, is provided in Table 1.
+Each experiment included three plant treatment levels: (1) rice grown alone (one rice plant per pot); (2) R. fistulosa grown alone (ten R. fistulosa plants per pot); and (3) rice grown together with R. fistulosa (one rice plant, ten R. fistulosa plants).
+Experiments involved a nutrient application treatment, with the equivalent of 0, 25, 50 or 100 % of the recommended fertilizer application rate for lowland rice as provided by Wopereis et al. (1999).
+Experiment 1 had two additional fertilizer treatment levels, at 150 and 200 %.
+The quantity and composition of the 100 % nutrient treatment, expressed as the weight (in grams) of essential plant nutrients per pot, is provided in Table 1.

-2.2.
 Experiment 1 (WUR)